-- 1. Proposals for development, whether for new building, change of use or major conversions, will be required to submit a written Green Living Plan with planning applications to ensure a coordinated approach to sustainable living in New Buckenham. - 2.
+- 6.1.1.
+Planning applications for new developments should seek to incorporate elements of the Green Living Plan as set out in this Local Design Guide B as appropriate to ensure a coordinated approach to sustainable living in New Buckenham. - 6.1.2.
 A Green Living Plan should show that there has been regard to the following points: - a.
 Installation of energy efficiency and water conservation measures. - b.
 Provision of energy generation systems, while avoiding adverse visual impact. - c.
-Minimising light pollution in and around the development (see Policies DS 1, DS 2). - d.
+Minimising light pollution in and around the development (see Policy DS 1). - d.
 Provision of recycling and waste facilities that include the storage of bins away from the building frontage, and are compatible with local collection arrangements. - e.
 Provision of modern underground telecommunication and internet connection to main services. - f.
 Provision of easy access to existing footpaths and cycle ways. - g.
 Provision of charging points for electric vehicles. - h.
 Sustainable drainage systems for roofs, driveways and car parking spaces to minimise surface water run-off. - i.
 Use of species-rich hedging rather than walls and fencing as a boundary. - j.
 Appropriately sited provision of bat and swift boxes built into house walls. - k.
 Holes in hard boundaries and panel fences to allow movement of small mammals.